Ninja Tune

 Ninja Tune is an independent record label based in London, with a satellite office in Los Angeles.
 It was founded in 1990 by musicians Matt Black and Jonathan More, known collectively as Coldcut.
 The label was established as an outlet for Coldcut to explore a style distinct from that of the mainstream music industry.
+In March 2026, the label and its publishing arm were acquired by Concord, which in turn would be acquired by BMG Rights Management in September of the same year.

 History

 1990–1999

 Following a Coldcut tour in Japan with Norman Cook (a.k.a.
 Fatboy Slim, then of Beats International) the label lifted its moniker and aesthetic from the Japanese TV shows of the 1950s and 1960s based on the Ninja.
-With their first releases in the early 1990s, Ninja Tune went on to "usher in trip-hop/instrumental hip hop." according to Pitchfork.
+With their first releases in the early 1990s, Ninja Tune went on to "usher in trip-hop/instrumental hip-hop" according to Pitchfork.

 After Coldcut's success with their first label, Ahead of Our Time, contractual issues prevented them from releasing anything under their name.
 Ninja Tune's inaugural release was Coldcut's (under the name Bogus Order) house break collection Zen Brakes Vol. 1 in 1990.
 The label's profile increased when Coldcut, as DJ Food, released their funky hip-hop jazz-breaks album, Jazz Brakes Vol. 1, which "blew up" in the DJ circuit, according to Record Collector.
 DJ Food's Jazz Brakes series were intended as source material for DJs and producers who worked with breaks and beats.

 In 1992, Peter Quicke joined as label manager, as did Patrick Carpenter, a.k.a.
 PC, who joined Coldcut as a sound engineer.
 Steinski, a big inspiration behind Coldcut's initial forays into music, released his first Ninja Tune EP as Steinski and Mass Media in the same year.
 According to Nate Patrin, the single "builds on a catchy loop of the Jackson 5's 'It's Great to Be Here' and creates one of the few anti-Gulf War protest songs of the era, transforming [U.S. President George H. W.] Bush's speech into a pop hook ('Regrettably, we now believe/ That only force will make him leave') and interspersing quotes from Jello Biafra ('don't hate the media, become the media!') and Mario Savio's famous 1964 address to the Berkeley Free Speech Movement."

-Between 1994 and 1997, Ninja explored the instrumental hip hop beats sound (often known as trip hop).
+Between 1994 and 1997, Ninja explored the instrumental hip-hop beats sound (often known as trip hop).
 Its pioneering influence on the genre became more prevalent with the label's first compilation, Funkjazztical Tricknology, in 1995.
-The genre originated in England as a successor to acid house, taking influence from acid jazz and funk, and using hip hop style breakbeats rather than the mechanical '4 on the floor' drum rhythm of the house.
+The genre originated in England as a successor to acid house, taking influence from acid jazz and funk, and using hip-hop style breakbeats rather than the mechanical four-on-the-floor drum rhythm of house.